 There is no singular test to diagnose rheumatoid arthritis.
 First, the doctor will perform a physical and take a history of symptoms.
 The joints will be examined to determine if there is inflammation and tenderness.
 The heart, lungs, eyes, mouth, and extremities will be evaluated.
 And the skin may be examined to look for rheumatoid nodules.
 The doctor may order blood tests or X-rays to help diagnose the condition.

 Blood tests are usually run to help make a diagnosis of rheumatoid arthritis.
-These tests check for certain antibodies including anti-cyclic citrullinated peptide antibodies (ACPA), rheumatoid factor (RF), and antinuclear antibodies (ANA), which are present in a majority of RA patients.
+These tests check for certain antibodies including anti-cyclic citrullinated peptide antibodies (ACPA), rheumatoid factor (RF), and antinuclear antibodies (ANA), which are present in most RA patients.

-Rheumatoid factor (RF) is present in about 75% to 80% of RA patients, and a high RF may indicate a more aggressive form of the disease.
+Rheumatoid factor (RF; a group of antibodies that attack the person's tissue;) is present in about 75% to 80% of RA patients, and a high RF may indicate a more aggressive form of the disease.
 Antinuclear antibodies (ANA) is not specific for a diagnosis for RA, but their presence can indicate to the doctor that an autoimmune disorder may be present.